-Based on general field failure data a useful life period of approximately 10 years is expected for the BXS Pilot & Mechanical Valve.
-This will depend highly the associated solenoid valve.
+Based on general field failure data a useful life period of approximately 20 years or one cycle can be expected for the ETSV15.

-When plant experience indicates a shorter useful lifetime than indicated in this appendix, the number based on plant experience should be used.
+When plant/site experience indicates a shorter useful lifetime than indicated in this appendix, the number based on plant/site experience should be used.

-&lt;sup>11 Useful lifetime is a reliability engineering term that describes the operational time interval where the failure rate of a device is relatively constant.
+&lt;sup>4 Useful lifetime is a reliability engineering term that describes the operational time interval where the failure rate of a device is relatively constant.
 It is not a term which covers product obsolescence, warranty, or other commercial issues.